 It is now called the Peirce–du Pont House because they are the two families who ever lived there, although at different times.
 The Peirce family (note the unusual spelling) were Quakers from England who had settled in a farm a few years before William Penn’s second arrival in 1699.
-Thornbury township in Pennsylvania is named after their farm, which was named after their home town in England.
-Many descendants still live in the area and occasionally introduce themselves as they visit the House.
+Thornbury township in Pennsylvania is named for their farm, which was named for their home town in England.
+Many of their descendants still live in the area and occasionally introduce themselves as they visit the House.
 Talking with them is one of the pleasures of volunteering there.

 (You can be fairly sure any tree you see in main Longwood Gardens area today was brought in and planted in its proper place as planned.
 Even large, mature trees were planted using only hand labor, levers, and block-and-tackle.)

 In 1824, the Peirce family enlarged the original brick structure to what is now the right (south) side of the House in the photo above.

 In 1860, the arboretum was one of the best in the country, and the son of Joshua II, George Washington Peirce, opened it to the public as Peirce’s Park.
 I imagine it was something like Lenape Park near Chadds Ford that we were familiar with.
 At Peirce’s Park, the picnicking public could swim or boat in the large lake, still a feature of Longwood Gardens.